 There are several days each year which are stipulated as special dress days for all students (pre-K to 12).
 These include: opening assembly, concert days and some field trips.
 The attire for special dress days includes: collared shirts, button down shirts, knit shirts, sweaters; dresses, skirts, nice/khaki shorts, pants.
 Students are not permitted to wear jeans or sneakers on these days, however it is highly encouraged to bring an alternative pair of footwear for recess.

 The Enrichment Program is an optional after-school opportunity, for no additional fee, for students in grades 4 and 5.
-It is offered for a period of eight weeks three times per year on Tuesday, Wednesday and Thursday afternoons from 3:00 to 4:00 pm.
-During the winter session, activities are also offered on Monday afternoons.
+It is offered for a period of eight weeks three times per year on Tuesday, Wednesday and Thursday afternoons from 3:15 to 4:15 pm.
 Intramural sports teams and a variety of extracurricular activities such as handbell choir, cooking, community service and dance are offered.
 Activities may vary yearly.
 Parents will receive information advising them of the specific choices prior to each session's starting date.

-Please note that Enrichment may be cancelled due to inclement weather, poor field conditions or pre-K to 12 faculty meetings.
+Please note that Enrichment may be cancelled due to pre-K to 12 faculty meetings.